 It is good to know that whichever insurance plan you follow it is actually the particular insurance company that has a contract with the actual medical service provider.
 This means that your health insurance company is the first place for you to find out about doctors and medical services that are available for you and your insurance plan.
 We also created our own list of English-speaking doctors, see here.

 Public Health Insurance is a public service provided by the Czech Government.
 By following the public health insurance plan one gets very high value for the health care, and although sometimes the price may seem higher than the commercial health insurance, it has some special and very practical benefits.
-Namely, there are almost no limits for the coverage of medical expenses and your insurance plan cannot be cancelled by the insurance company.
-If you fulfil all the required conditions you cannot be turned down if you want to extend your contract.
+Namely, there are almost no limits for the coverage of medical expenses and your insurance plan cannot be canceled by the insurance company.
+If you fulfill all the required conditions you cannot be turned down if you want to extend your contract.
 However, the service is not available for all internationals.
 Some have to choose commercial insurance.